TheOdinProject/curriculum/react/getting_started_with_react/keys_in_react.md

 }
 ```

-<span id="anti-pattern">Keys are straightforward to use, though there is an anti-pattern you should be aware of.
+Keys are straightforward to use, though there is an anti-pattern you should be aware of.
 Keys should never be generated on the fly.
 Using `key={Math.random()}` or `key={crypto.randomUUID()}` *while* rendering the list defeats the purpose of the key, as now a new `key` will get created for every render of the list.
-As shown in the above example, `key` should be inferred from the data itself.</span>
+As shown in the above example, `key` should be inferred from the data itself.

 ```jsx
 const todos = [